sad-spirit/pg-gateway/docs/metadata.md

 `get()` will throw an `OutOfBoundsException` if a column with the given name was not found.

-As the class implements `IteratorAggregate` and `Countable` interfaces, the following is possible:
+As the interface extends `IteratorAggregate` and `Countable`, the following is possible:
 ```PHP
 $columns = $definition->getColumns();